sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-clientnetworkprotocolimplementation-hklmcookiesperuseritem.md

 # HKLMCookiesPerUserItem

-`HKLMCookiesPerUserItem` specifies whether Microsoft® Internet Explorer® cookies are cached individually for each user on a specific computer.
+`HKLMCookiesPerUserItem` specifies whether Microsoft Internet Explorer cookies are cached individually for each user on a specific computer.

 ## Values